Tag Archives: nostalgia

 © M.A.
 Pérez 2018, All Rights Reserved

 I loved books then.
 I love books now.
-I remember the simple things in life as a child, having a vivid imagination to take me to some wonderful faraway places.
+I remember the simple things in life as a child, with a vivid imagination that took me to wonderful, faraway places.

 We all have them.
 What are some of your fond memories as a child?